hanfeisun/ChiLin/docs/features.rst

 **Developers**: in order to be sure they are developing the right project that fulfills requirements provided in this document.

-**Users**: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.
+**users**: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.

 Cpipe should include the following features.